Showable Art may earn a small commission when you click and buy something using links to merchants on this page. Learn more.

 The Artist

 Jeff Kauffman is an art photographer in Austin, Texas USA.
 His work has appeared worldwide in publications, art festivals, and commercial venues.
-Selected works are available for purchase from GEO Galleries as well as these art and image licensing outlets.
+You can follow Jeff directly on Instagram and LinkedIn social media platforms, as well as his website.